louis-santucci/build-cleaner/README.md

 - -r, --root DIRECTORY  [default: .]
 - --help                Show this message and exit.

+The file _.cleanable_ will contain all the folders to clean.

+The file _.cleanignore_ will contain all the folders to ignore, and will ignore all the children folders.

 ## Installation
 First you have to create a virtual env to install the required dependencies of the project: